Battle of the Iron Triangle: Base 82

 in heavy combat for a month, with the 5th Division.
-Instead of relieving the 18th, General Thuần decided to try his armor again.
+Instead of relieving the 18th, Thuần decided to try his armor again.
 Holding the infantry in position, he sent the 318th and 322nd Task Forces back into the Triangle, one north of Route 7, the other generally along the road.
 The PAVN's antitank defenses, primarily employing the 82-mm. recoilless gun, stopped the attack once again, destroying 13 M113 armored personnel carriers and 11 M48 tanks between 27 June and 1 July, even though ARVN artillery and the RVNAF supported the attack with 43,000 rounds and 250 sorties.
 The tired infantrymen of the 43rd Regiment tried once again to take Base 82 from the south on 1 July but got nowhere.

-On 2 July, General Thuần finally decided to relieve the 18th Division and replace it with the 5th.
+On 2 July, Thuần finally decided to relieve the 18th Division and replace it with the 5th.
 The armored task forces would be withdrawn for rest and refitting.
-General Thuần allowed his commanders ten days to complete the relief.
+Thuần allowed his commanders ten days to complete the relief.
 In order not to weaken the 5th Division's defenses north of Lai Khê, elements of the 18th Division's 52nd Regiment, which had seen little action, and two battalions of the 25th Division's 50th Infantry were attached to the 5th Division in the Iron Triangle.
 The relief was accomplished on schedule, and a relative calm settled over the Base 82 battleground.
 The PAVN 9th Division also made adjustments during the last part of June and the first weeks of July.
 While the 272nd Regiment retained defensive positions in the southern part of the Iron Triangle, the 95C Regiment, refitted and with fresh replacements, returned to the Base 82 area and assumed responsibility for its defense.
 The 271st Regiment, held defensive positions in the Base 82 area, primarily to the north and northeast.
 Meanwhile, the 141st Regiment of the 7th Division returned to its normal area of operations north of Lai Khê, and artillery support for the 9th Division was assigned to the 42nd Artillery Regiment.
 The 75th Artillery Regiment moved from the Bến Cát area to support the 7th Division east of Route 13.